babylonhealth/ios-playbook/Cookbook/Technical-Documents/Current-guide.md

 - `Current` is the global instance of the `World` type which is located in the `BabylonDependencies.framework`.
 Its purpose is to provide convenient access to the instances that should be shared between different parts of the app (cross-cutting concerns).
 For more information please read the [How Control the World](/Cookbook/Proposals/ControlTheWorld.md) document.

+## Beyond the Proposal
+All the properties in `Current` must have their initial values provided at initialisation time.
+But that's not the reality for all of them.
+These `async` properties have their initial value provided in the `SharedAppDelegate` through the method `setupCurrent`.
+Only after that, the whole world is ready to be used.

 ## `Do`s and `Don't`s

 #### Do